Mick McCarthy: Celtic

 He picked up his first silverware at the Scottish club as they won the league and cup double in his first season.
 The following season McCarthy again won a Scottish Cup winners medal, although the club had to settle for third place in the league.

 Lyon

 McCarthy again moved onto a new country, as he joined Lyon on a three-year contract in July 1989.

 Millwall

-However, things did not work out for the defender in France and, feeling his international chances were being harmed, he returned to England on loan with top flight Millwall in March 1990.
-Despite the London side suffering relegation during his loan period, McCarthy impressed enough to earn a move and he was signed permanently in May 1990 for £200,000.
+McCarthy returned to England on loan with top-flight Millwall in March 1990.
+He signed permanently in May 1990 for £200,000.
 His appearances in the next two seasons were often limited by injuries and he effectively retired from playing when he took over as manager of the club in 1992.

 International career

 McCarthy, the son of an Irish-born father, Charlie, is an Irish citizen since birth.
 He made his Irish international debut in a goalless friendly against Poland on 23 May 1984, McCarthy soon became a first-choice player and featured in all three of Ireland's games at UEFA Euro 1988.
 He went on to become captain, leading to the nickname "Captain Fantastic", as per the title of his autobiography.

 The highlight of McCarthy's international career was the second-round penalty shoot-out win over Romania in the 1990 World Cup finals.
 This led to a crunch tie with hosts Italy in the quarter-final, where Ireland's first ever appearance in the finals came to an end, losing 1–0.
 McCarthy was the player who committed the most fouls in the 1990 tournament.

 In total, McCarthy won 57 caps for the Republic of Ireland; scoring two goals, one against Yugoslavia in April 1988, the other against the United States in May 1992.